 There are several independent rules with some exceptions that come into play to maintain U.S. Primary Residence Status (a Green Card).Allan

-In case of any doubt, contact us before proceeding.
+In case of any doubt about Green Cards, contact us before proceeding.

 The Core Rules

 - A green card holder must not remain outside the U.S. for more than one year without first obtaining a reentry permit before departure from the U.S. Even with a reentry permit, the permanent resident must not spend more than 2 years outside the U.S. Exceptions:

 - U.S. Government personnel (military and direct-hire civil service employees), their spouses and minor children who hold legal resident status in the United States may remain outside of the United States for the duration of an official overseas assignment plus four months without losing their immigrant status.

 - An emergency sometimes prevents the permanent resident from returning to the US within one year.
 In emergency situation, the foreigner must apply for revalidation of the green card at the nearest U.S. consulate abroad as soon as the emergency ends.
 Any delay beyond the emergency will defeat the application.

 - If you violate this basic rule, you should immediately contact our offices to examine options.